Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * `rotations`: a list of `float` in the range `[0,360]`, if the list is empty the rotation is sampled randomly.
 * `colors`: a list of `RGB` values (integers in the range `[0,255]`), if the list is empty the color is sampled randomly.
 Note that not all objects can have their colour changed and for those (e.g. transparent objects) this value will be ignored.

-Any of these fields can be omitted in the configuration files, in which case the omitted fields are automatically randomized.
-Any Vector3 that contains a -1 for any of its dimensions will spawn that dimension randomly.
+All except `name` and `positions` parameters can be omitted in the configuration files, in which case the omitted fields are automatically randomized.
+Any Vector3 that contains a `-1` value for any of its dimensions (x,y,z) will spawn that dimension randomly.
 This can be used to spawn, for example, multiple walls of a set width and height but random lengths.

 ## The Arena